FAQ About Being Sued By A Debt Collector In Alabama

 A. If you ignore the lawsuit, the judge will most likely enter a default judgment against you in favor of the debt buyer.

 A. A default judgment is where the judge rules that you owe the debt buyer everything the debt buyer claims against you.

 Q. Why is a default judgment a bad thing?

 A. It is bad for several reasons.
-A judgment can appear on your credit report for many years.
+A judgment can appear on your credit report for around 7 years.
 Bank accounts can be garnished.
-Your wages can be garnished.
+Your wages can be garnished (think about losing 25% of your paycheck).
 If you own personal property or real estate, it can sometimes be sold at a “sheriff’s sale” to pay off all or part of the judgment.

 Q. How do I avoid a default judgment?

 A. Answer the complaint in the time allowed by law!
 In small claims and district court, you have 14 days from when you are served.
 In circuit court, you have 30 days from when you are served.

 How Do You Actually File Your Answer In Court?